 Now that globalization has reached even the most remote corners of the world, the fundamental lessons of anthropology are no longer an exotic luxury but necessity.
 With its holistic perspective and commitment to documenting, understanding, and analyzing different past and present ways of life, anthropology is uniquely equipped to prepare our students to identify and effectively meet the challenges of our rapidly changing cultural realities.
 Thus, anthropology is not only fascinating, but its also essential in our modern world.

 Our program offers many opportunities to undergraduates that most programs in the world cannot.
 Our students often work right along side us as teaching and research assistants.
 Our undergrads are offered hands-on training and experience in the methods of digital ethnography, archaeology, linguistic anthropology, and forensic anthropology, osteology and human evolution.
 Such experiences propel our students to win top scholarships and attend the best graduate programs in the world.
 Recent graduates have won multiple National Science Foundation fellowships and Fulbright awards, among others.

-Perhaps more importantly, our students leave with a global and holistic perspective that serves them well in whatever career they might choose.
-Our graduates have had successful careers in a wide range of fields, including medicine, law, public service, and education.
+More importantly, our students finish the program with a global and holistic perspective that serves them well in whatever career they might choose.
+Our graduates have successful careers in a wide range of anthropological fields, as well as in medicine, law, marketing, public service, and education.